tylerpcarter/inls161/refsheets/index.md

 ## CSS3

+{% marginnote 'css' '**CSS** is an acronym for "Cascading Style Sheet."
+If HTML is the medium for web content, then CSS is the palette for the visual styling of the web.
+Whenever a website looks like anything other than just a blank page, there is CSS involved.' %}

 <a href="http://lesliefranke.com/sandbox/ref/csscheatsheet.pdf" target="_blank">CSS3 Cheat Sheet - Leslie Franke</a>

 <a href="http://www.w3schools.com/css/default.asp" target="_blank">W3CSchools CSS Tutorial</a>

 ## Jekyll and Liquid

+{% marginnote 'jekyll' '**Jekyll** is a blog-aware static site generator.
+It uses raw text files in place of a database to store content, which it parses and renders into web code.' %}

 <a href="http://ricostacruz.com/cheatsheets/jekyll.html" target="_blank">Jekyll Cheatsheet - Rico Sta.
 Cruz</a>

+{% marginnote 'liquid' '**Liquid** is a templating engine with simple markup used by Jekyll to render dynamic elements of a site. ' %}

+<a href="https://github.com/Shopify/liquid/wiki/liquid-for-designers" target="_blank">Liquid for Designers - Shopify Dev Team</a>

+<a href="https://github.com/Shopify/liquid/wiki/Liquid-for-Programmers" target="_blank">Liquid for Programmers - Shopify Dev Team</a>

 # Pandoc